What Is A Reverse Mortgage And How Does It Work?

 Your Existing Mortgage Is Paid Off First

-However, a reverse mortgage can impact certain need-based assistance programs, so it’s best to speak with a financial advisor before taking out this type of loan.
+However, all options can impact certain need-based assistance programs through a reverse mortgage, meaning it’s best to speak with a financial advisor before taking out this type of loan.

 While you’re receiving payments, your lender will add interest to your existing loan balance.
 This means the amount of money you’ll eventually owe will increase during the lifespan of your reverse mortgage.